 Vespasian then marched west, and stormed the hill forts of Maiden Castle and Hod Hill defeating the Britons there with ruthless efficiency.
 Having gained control of the south of Britain, the Romans marched west into the area now known as Wales.
 There they encountered the Silures, Ordovices and Deceangli tribes, who opposed the invaders fiercely.
 The Silures were led by the renegade Caratacus, who had fled into Wales to continue a guerilla campaign against the Roman Governor Publius Ostorius Scapula.

 In 60-61, while Governor Gaius Suetonius Paulinus was engaged in a campaign against the Silures of Wales, the Iceni tribe of Norfolk, led by their outraged Queen, Boudica rose in revolt.
-Allied to the Trinovantes, they destroyed the Roman town of Camulodunum (Colchester) many of the towns inhabitants were mercilessly slain.
-Londinium (London), beame the next target of the exhultant rebels, followed by Verulamium (St. Albans).
-Between seventy and eighty thousand people were reported to have been massacred in the three setttlements before Boudica's forces were finally defeated in the Battle of Watling Street.
+Allied to the Trinovantes destroyed the Roman town of Camulodunum (Colchester) many of the town's inhabitants were mercilessly slain.
+Londinium (London), became the next target of the exultant rebels, followed by Verulamium (St. Albans).
+Between seventy and eighty thousand people were reported to have been massacred in the three settlements before Boudica's forces were finally defeated in the Battle of Watling Street.